 Hermione Granger.
 It's a Running Gag that she's the only one of her friends (and one of few in the entire school) who actually read "Hogwarts: A History", making her Ms Exposition.
 Harry and Ron have increasingly snarky responses to her exasperation at no-one else reading it.
-More seriously, she's also the best at magic of the three and frequently performs very complicated spells for someone her age.
+More seriously, she's also extremely intelligent and logical, and she's the best at magic of the three, frequently performing very complicated spells for someone her age.

 Dumbledore lampshades that since he's regarded as this, his mistakes are that much greater when he screws up (which isn't very often, but massively sucks when he does).
 He also admits he subverts this trope a lot, because a lot of his genius (in regards to the plot) is actually a bunch of educated guesses (read Half Blood Prince for full details).

 Remus Lupin is this to the Marauders, a slight variation being that he is book smart as opposed to the Brilliant, but Lazy James and Sirius.

 Ax, because he's an Andalite and therefore knows a lot more about science.

 While there is no clear Five-Man Band at any point in The Heritage of Shannara, The Smart Guy is probably Morgan Leah.
 He seems to be the automatic go to for strategy and sneaky plans, regularly divising ideas to get the Free-born in and out of Federation jails, cities, and fortresses.
 Walker Boh could also be said to fullfill this role, as the resident Druid.
 Both are far from weak or stereotypically geeky.

 Also the Lucians in their own scheming way.